• Skip to main content

 Ingredients

-• 1 cup "safe" margarine or butter, softenend (such as Earth Balance)
+• 1 cup dairy free margarine or butter, softened I use Earth Balance

 • 1 cup powdered sugar